awpala/my-omscs-notes/cs-6290/10-compiler-ilp.md

 In the case of compiler-facilitated instruction scheduling (but ***without*** function call inlining), this requires `10` total cycles.
   * In the main program, there is no opportunity for reordering, since there is a strict order dependence in the instructions, including the function call `CALL`.
 Furthermore, each of these instructions requires `2` cycles apiece.
-  * Similarly, the function-call body does not provide opportunities for instruciton scheduling, either.
+  * Similarly, the function-call body does not provide opportunities for instruction scheduling, either.

 The corresponding per-cycle analysis is as follows: